PKEuS/econ-project-templates/src/documentation/introduction.rst

 Introduction
 ===============

-Documentation on the rationale, Waf, and more background is at http://hmgaudecker.github.io/econ-project-templates/
+Documentation on the design rationale, Waf, and more background is at http://hmgaudecker.github.io/econ-project-templates/ (The running example is the same, but it uses Python instead of Matlab as the language for the analysis)

-This Matlab version of the template uses a modified version of Stachurski's and Sargent's code accompanying their Online Course :cite:`StachurskiSargent13` for Schelling's (1969, :cite:`Schelling69`) segregation model as the running example.
-It is the analog to the Python template.
+The Matlab version of the template uses a modified and translated version of Stachurski's and Sargent's code accompanying their Online Course :cite:`StachurskiSargent13` for Schelling's (1969, :cite:`Schelling69`) segregation model as the running example.

 .. _getting_started: